C0PEP0D/otto/README.md

 The videos have been saved as `visualize/outputs/YYmmdd-HHMMSS_video.mp4` where 'YYmmdd-HHMMSS' is a timestamp (the time you started the script).

-If you do not have `FFmpeg`, or if you are using Windows, or if there was a problem with video making, you will find instead frames saved in `visualize/outputs/YYmmdd-HHMMSS_frames`.
+If you do not have FFmpeg or if you are using Windows, you will find instead frames saved in `visualize/outputs/YYmmdd-HHMMSS_frames`.